 The solar industry has grown rapidly in response to rising global demand for clean, renewable energy sources.
 From the early 2000s, solar adoption in residential and commercial sectors accelerated, fueled by falling costs of solar panels, government incentives, and heightened environmental awareness.
 By 2023, the global solar market had become a multi-billion-dollar industry, with an expanding consumer base in both developed and emerging markets.

 However, this boom in adoption has also been accompanied by a rise in solar bankruptcies.
-As more consumers and businesses turn to solar power, solar company bankruptcies have started to gain attention.
-Despite the overall industry expansion, many solar companies have failed due to various challenges, including increased market competition, changes in net metering policies, supply chain disruptions, and financial mismanagement.
+As more consumers and businesses turn to solar power, solar company closures have started to gain attention.
+Despite the overall industry expansion, many solar companies have failed due to various challenges.

-When solar companies fail, it can leave customers with unfinished installations, limited warranty coverage, or unmet financial commitments.
-Also, these failures can undermine the industry's credibility and affect the availability of future financing options for both consumers and businesses.
+When solar companies close, it can leave customers with incomplete installations, limited warranty coverage, or unmet financial commitments.
+Also, these closures can undermine the industry's credibility.
+Yet, the solar industry is not alone in experiencing a wave of closures following rapid expansion.
+Industries like retail, tech startups, and construction have faced similar cycles

 A variety of factors are leading to solar company closures.